Learning how to drive in school: yay or nay?

 With lessons being free through schools, pupils could learn over a two year period in upper school, giving them more time to feel comfortable with driving.

 When lessons are paid for on a weekly basis, it’s natural for many people to want to rush and get them over with as soon as possible, to avoid financial cost.

 Get a bus – no, no, no cons!

 At 15/16 many people believe that children are simply too young to get behind the wheel.
 Maturity levels haven’t peaked yet and with hormones still developing and behaving erratically, safety concerns are often raised about young people behind the wheel.

 Not enough experience

 With a short amount of time on the road in their locker, teenagers may not feel as confident on the road as the more experienced drivers out there, who are much older.

-If a pupil misses a class, they could miss out on valuable knowledge needed to move forward with their driving.
+If a pupil misses a id, they could miss out on valuable knowledge needed to move forward with their driving.
 Catch up sessions would be imperative to ensure driver safety.

 So what are you thoughts on learning to drive at a young age?
 Do you think children should learn how to drive in school?
 Or should the age limit be increased?
 We’d love to hear your thoughts here at Berry Street.
 Inbox us on Facebook how you feel about our debate.